ethyca/fidesops/docs/fidesops/docs/guides/masking_strategies.md

 ### Hash

-Masks the input value by returning a hashed version of the input value.
-Is deterministic such that the same input value will mask to the same value within the same privacy request.
-This is not the case when the masking service is called as standalone service (outside of a privacy request).
+Masks the data by hashing the input before returning it.
+The hash is deterministic such that the same input will return the same output within the context of the same privacy request.
+This is not the case when the masking service is called as a standalone service, outside the context of a privacy request.

 `strategy`: `hash`